arizvisa/ida-minsc/CONTRIBUTING.md

 * Documentation issues or especially translation to other languages
 * Fixes for any of the issues that are listed in GitHub's issue tracker

-## New Versions of IDA (Tags)

-If a new version of IDA gets released, a new git tag will be created with its name matching the previous version of IDA that the plugin was developed against.
-This is primarily for bisecting against in case something in the future gets broken.
-IDAPython's API is pretty much a moving target so we need all the help we can get!

 ## Conclusion

 Thanks for your interest in contributing to this plugin!